fbpx

 The Chapel Camp Ondessonk

-This Camp schedule shows when units were to be at Mass.
+This Camp schedule shows when units had to be at Mass.
 Units were expected to wear their unit shirts.
 Breakfast followed quickly after Mass.
-Activities started at 9:30 a.m.
+Activities started at 9:30 am.
 The units would have to hurry back to their unit, change out of their unit shirt, and be at their first activity on time.
-The far units, such as Raganeau, would have to be up by 6:00 a.m. to arrive ready to go by 7:25 a.m.
+The far units, such as Raganeau, would have to be up by 6:00 am to arrive ready to go by 7:25 am.

 The staff manual printed in the 1970s listed the duties of the unit in charge of the Mass.

-On Sundays, benches were placed on the sides of the Chapel to handle the overflow of campers and staff who attended.
+On Sundays, benches were placed on the sides of the Chapel to handle the overflow of campers and staff who attended Sunday Mass.

-Just like today, the main gathering place for units for evening activities was the area between the Chapel and the Original Dining Hall.
+Just like today, the main gathering place for units for evening activities was the area between the Chapel and the Dining Hall.
 It could get very noisy outside the Chapel.
 Some campers had already attended Sunday services before they arrived at Camp.
-Therefore, ropes would be put up as barriers with signs saying Quiet Area, but that really didn’t work as intended.
+Ropes would be put up as barriers with signs saying quiet area but that really didn’t work.

 The Chapel Camp Ondessonk 2010